BYUcs236ta/cs236_Decker_Goodrich/Lab3.md

 ---
 ### Conclusion
 1. Submit your screenshots in a .zip folder on learning suite
-2. Leave any feedback in the feedback section of the lab quiz
+2. Leave any feedback in the feedback section of the lab

 ---
 ### TODO for the project